LuTong00/936A-HS/README.md

 3. Under the VEX Extension, select "New Project" and create a blank C++ project (without spaces).
 VEX will automatically configure makefiles, the `vex` folder, and the `.vscode` properties.
 4. In MacOS Terminal, navigate to `~/Documents/vex-vscode-projects/` by entering `cd ~/Documents/vex-vscode-projects/<insert project name here>`.
 5. Set up a new git repository and link to remote by entering `git init` and `git remote add origin <insert link to this repository here>`.
+6. Remove conflicting files bt entering `rm .gitignore`, `rm ./src/main.cpp`, and `git add .`
-6. Pull the code by entering `git pull origin <insert branch name here>`.
+7. Pull the code by entering `git pull origin <insert branch name here>`.
 The default branch is called `main`.

 Pushing code:
 1. Ensure that you are on the correct directory with `cd ~/Documents/vex-vscode-projects/<insert project name here>`.